jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

   iperf Done.
   ```

-The command output below demonstrate that our iPerf traffic was forward from xrd02 out interface gi0/0/0/2 to xrd05
+The command output below demonstrates that our iPerf traffic was forward from xrd02 out interface gi0/0/0/2 to xrd06

 xrd02
   ```